 Blue Pig Tavern at the Congress Hall Hotel: This is the more casual dining restaurant at this historic hotel.
 200 Congress Place.
 A great place for lunch or brunch!

 Peter Shields Inn: This is a most elegant restaurant located in the Inn.
 It is the perfect spot for fine dining or a special occasion.
+I had a wonderful meal on my first trip to Cape May.
 1301 Beach Ave.

-A Ca Mia Ristorante: Located on Washington St. at #524, this fine dining restaurant has a small Bakery and Cafe featuring breads, pastries and coffee drinks.
+Ristorante A Ca Mia: Located on Washington St. at #524, this fine dining restaurant, featuring pastas and other Italian specialties, has a small Bakery and Cafe featuring breads, pastries and coffee drinks.
 It is a perfect place to hang out on the porch in the morning or take your coffee and explore the historic homes of Cape May.

 The Lobster House: For dining on the docks, overlooking Cape May Harbor, this is the place.
-This large restaurant has several dining options including The Restaurant, The Raw Bar, The Fish Market, and The Lobster House Take-Out.
+Opened in the early 1950s, this large restaurant has several dining options including The Restaurant, The Raw Bar, The Fish Market, and The Lobster House Take-Out.
 There is also the Schooner American which offers lunch, drinks and appetizers in the evening on an historic sailing vessel.
 906 Schellengers Landing Rd.

 Other Restaurants to consider include:

-Magic Brain Cyber Café: A fun cafe at 3100 Perry St.
+Magic Brain Café: This is a fun cafe at 31 Perry St. with great coffee.

 The Magnolia Room at the Chalfonte Hotel: A fine dining restaurant in an historic hotel.
 Offering Southern cooking, it also offers daily grilled fish specials and vegetarian options, a morning breakfast buffet and Sunday dinner buffet.
 The veranda on a summer evening is a great dinner location in Cape May.
 301 Howard St.